 What we’re doing to improve our gender pay gap

-• Launched an updated Flexible Working policy and new Hybrid Working policy which give more flexible options to enable colleagues at all levels within WWT to work in a way that suits their personal needs.
+• Continued to promote flexible and hybrid working which give more flexible options to enable colleagues at all levels within WWT to work in a way that suits their personal needs.

-• Continued to appoint a number of women to more senior roles within WWT.
+• Continued to appoint a number of women, as the best candidates, to more senior roles within WWT.

-• Introduced in person exit interviews at more senior grades to try and identify any trends that may be impacting retention.
+• Introduced in person exit interviews at more senior grades to try and identify any trends that may be impacting retention or any barriers to career progression.

 • Tailor recruitment campaigns in areas where the pay gap is highest and ensure that flexible, hybrid, part time working and job share is offered when the role allows.

-• Developing a Secondment policy and updating our Recruitment policy so everyone is aware of internal routes to progress within their careers at WWT.
+• Develop and launch a Secondment policy and updated Recruitment policy so everyone is aware of internal routes to progress within their careers at WWT.

-• Updating all our recruitment processes to make sure they are as inclusive and transparent as possible and delivering training to hiring managers to support this.
+• Launch our new recruitment processes to make sure they are as inclusive and transparent as possible and delivering training to hiring managers to support this.

 Committed to promoting equity

 The reasons for more women wishing to work in part-time roles are influenced by cultural, economic, and societal factors.
-WWT cannot impact all of these factors but is committed to reducing its gender pay gap.
+WWT cannot impact all of these factors but is committed to reducing its gender pay gap and this has been demonstrated in our 2023 figures.
 We are working hard to ensure that procedures and practices do not create barriers to gender equality and that we remove any obstacles to women reaching the senior levels of our organisation.
 We are serious about enabling a work life balance for all and are working to make our flexible working practices the best they can be.
-We have launched an updated flexible working policy and new hybrid working policy and starting more detailed work on diversity, inclusion and belonging.
+We have continued to promote flexible working and hybrid working and starting more detailed work on diversity, inclusion and belonging.
 We will also continue to recognise and challenge any factors that we believe contribute to the gender pay gap.

 Kirsty Iles